Eben2023/alx-low_level_programming/0x00-hello_world/README.md

-This readme file is located in the project folder
+This readme file can be found in the project folder